nautobot/nautobot/nautobot/docs/development/best-practices.md

 Additionally, `name` variable that gets passed to the method cannot be used here because there are two field names at play (`frontports` and `rearports`).
 This hard-coding is impossible to introspect and therefore impossible to reverse.

-So while this filter definition coudl be improved like so, there is still no way to know what is going on in the method body:
+So while this filter definition could be improved like so, there is still no way to know what is going on in the method body:

 ```python
     pass_through_ports = django_filters.BooleanFilter(